 '''

+java.lang.Object

 java.lang.Throwable

 java.lang.Exception

 java.lang.RuntimeException

 StaticRuntimeException

 UninitializedStateException

 '''

 Thrown when a resource is not yet initialized, such as a Clock which cannot be created yet because its data source is not yet available.
 This can happen when a Java process starts early in the system startup process.